-The community centred not around the station in this town, but more the major stately home in the area, Knole House (constructed in the 1400s).
-Beautiful Knole Park surrounds Knole House and is a 1000 acre site of special scientific interest (SSSI), with several thousand often dramatic and mature trees, sweeping walkways, hundreds of deer, a cricket pitch and a golf course.
-The house at the centre of the park is owned and maintained by the National Trust, though the family whose home it used to be still live in a wing.
-It has a splendidly restored café, partly on the roof (with extensive views) and a new conservation wing which allows visitors from time to time.
+The Sevenoaks community originally grew up around the major stately home in the area, Knole (constructed in the 1400s) and this is where beautiful historic buildings can be found.
+Stunning Knole Park surrounds Knole House and is a 1000 acre site of special scientific interest (SSSI), with several thousand often dramatic and mature trees, sweeping walkways, hundreds of deer, a cricket pitch and a golf course.
+The house at the centre of the park is owned and maintained by the National Trust.
+It has a splendidly restored café, with extensive views and a new conservation wing which allows visitors for free.

 Riverhill Himalayan Gardens, to the south of the town, has gardens open to the public, with tea rooms, activities and dramatic sculptures dotted around the grounds.
 If you climb to the top of the gardens, there is a stunning view across the whole of the Kentish Weald.
 The 402 bus stops a short, downhill 15 minute walk away from the entrance.